nol-alb/intellig-rhythm-train/IRB/Exempt_Consent.md

 #### Ethics:

-This study has been reviewed by the Georgia Tech Institutional Review Board, and has been identified as "Minimal risk research" (Ethics ID ######).
+This study has been reviewed by the Georgia Tech Institutional Review Board, and has been identified as "Minimal risk research" (IRB Number H22373).
 The risks of participating in this study are no greater than any casual music listening or other other normal daily activities.